 If the compiler knows that a function can never throw an exception, it might be able to generate smaller exception-handling tables for callers of that function.

 3.15 \\attribute\\((pcs("calling\convention"))) function attribute

 This function attribute specifies the calling convention on targets with hardware floating-point.

 '''

-double foo (float) attribute((pcs("aapcs")));
+attribute((pcs("calling_convention")))

 '''